 In you local developer environment, you can configure your logging settings by adding the following profile to your

 .m2/settings.xml and setting it as an active profile:

-pom.xml, build the web apps, and then deploy the web apps to your production server in order for the changes to take effect.
+1. Configure the log file settings through the parent `pom.xml`.
+2. Build the web apps.
+3. Deploy the web apps to your production server for the changes to take effect.

 <!-- Logging properties --> <ep.log.to>CONSOLE, FILE</ep.log.to> <!-- log4j --> <ep.log.to.logback><![CDATA[<appender-ref ref="CONSOLE"/><appender-ref ref="FILE"/>]] ></ep.log.to.logback> <!-- logback --> <ep.log.level>INFO</ep.log.level> <!-- ep.log.dir is relative to where appserver is started --> <ep.log.dir>target/logs</ep.log.dir>

 Specifies what Log4j prints the log messages to.
 Possible values are